brendino500/jl/README.md

 ### Day 5

-- Finished making the site responsive.
+- **Day was spent mainly making the site responsive and fixing all the styling bugs**.
-- Snapshot testing
+- This included adding a burger menu to the nav bar.
-- Reaveal page
+- **Implemented all the snapshot tests for each component.**
--
+- Created the reveal page when the timer hits 0.

 ## 🎈 Features